navapbc/template-infra/README.md

 ## Overview

-This is a template repository for a to set up foundational infrastructure for your application in AWS.
+This is a template repository to set up foundational infrastructure for your application in AWS.
 This template includes setup for:

 * **Team workflows** - PR template, architecture decision record (ADR) template, Makefile.
 * **Infrastructure as code** - infrastructure for terraform backends, including S3 buckets and DynamoDB table for locking terraform state